Ayut0/sneaker_search_app/README.md

 )

 This project is a simple sneaker search application.

-All data come from RESTful API.
-API is called The Sneaker Database [https://rapidapi.com/tg4-solutions-tg4-solutions-default/api/the-sneaker-database/details]
+I use API is called The Sneaker Database [https://rapidapi.com/tg4-solutions-tg4-solutions-default/api/the-sneaker-database/details]
 Since I have been into sneakers, I want to search them and check the market price.

 ## Description

 You can search any sneaker by using search box and check the market price they are sold.

 Here are what you can see through this app:
 * Release Date
 * Brand